 - Backup everything.
 That means backing up your WordPress theme as well as your MySQL database.
 After you’ve backed up everything, schedule regular automated backups, so you won’t have to worry about them the future.
 The easiest way to automate backups is with a plugin like BackupBuddy (affiliate link) or a service like VaultPress.
 BackupBuddy will backup your database and theme, as well as your settings and widget configuration.
 VaultPress is a little more pricey, but it provides additional security through automated vulnerability scanning and disaster recovery.
 When the TimThumb hack hit last year, VaultPress members’ sites were fixed automatically.
 That’s a valuable service for site owners who’d rather be running their business than babysitting a sick website.

 - Do those upgrades (and do them now).
-You’re running the latest version of WordPress right?
+Are you running the latest version of WordPress?
 If not, what are you waiting for?
-In the WordPress world updates are about more than just new features, they’re also about security.
-Most WordPress site hacks (TimThumb being the notable exception) can be traced to out-dated versions of WordPress.
-While you’re at it be sure to update your plugins too.
+In the WordPress world, updates are about more than just new features, they’re also about security.
+Most WordPress site hacks (TimThumb being the notable exception) can be traced to outdated versions of WordPress.
+While you’re at it, be sure to update your plugins too.